kvalle/blog/posts/published/text-file-encodings.md

 ---
-layout: post
-categories:
-    - text encoding
-    - file
-    - iconv
-    - command line
 date: 2011-10-31
-title: Changing the Encoding of a Text File
-published: true
+title: Working with text encoding from the command line
+description: "Everyone has a horror story about text encoding.
+Fortunately, in many cases all you need is the command line and two simple commands: `file` and `iconv`."
 ---

 Today I was faced with the follwing task: given a directory of files of various and unknown encodings, convert them all to UTF-8.